 Most importantly, Montana didn’t need three shots to win a fourth title.
 He won every time he took the field in a Super Bowl.

-Brady has been great for the sport, too.
-He's the All-American quarterback with the supermodel wife who seems to lead the perfect life.
+Brady has been great for the game, too.
+He’s the star quarterback with the supermodel wife who seems to lead the perfect life.

 He doesn’t get into trouble off the field, and he usually delivers on it, like he did this season when his irritation with his team’s play quickly turned around a season seemingly headed nowhere.